wadhwaniv1/To-Do-List-App/README.md

 <br>
 Currently it doesn't have a database to record but will be adding in sometimes.
 # Prerquisites
-You need to know basic nodejs and learn http requests i.e post,push,put and delete.
+You need to know basic nodejs and learn http requests i.e post,get,put and delete.
 <br>
 Handling requests using jQuery ajax.
 # Project setup